 Don’t assume that just showing your class the learning objectives will make them understand them.
-Our tutors do this by; asking pupils to identify keywords they don’t understand, asking open-ended questions such as ‘what is the difference’ and ‘what do you think of’, and discussing how lesson objectives link to prior learning.
+Our tutors do this by; asking pupils to identify keywords they don’t understand, and asking open ended questions such as ‘what is the difference’ and ‘what do you think of’, and discussing how the lesson objectives link to prior learning.

-Discussing lesson objectives is much better for retention than just stating them.
+Discussing lesson objectives is much better for long term memory retention than just stating them.

 The key element is not to move on from content that a pupil is yet to secure, regardless of how much time you spend on it.